awsdocs/amazon-aurora-user-guide/doc_source/aurora-poc.md

  For example, you can explore Aurora parallel query clusters for hybrid transaction/analytical processing \(HTAP\) applications\.
 If wide geographic distribution is crucial for disaster recovery or to minimize latency, you can explore Aurora global databases\.
 If your workload is intermittent or you're using Aurora in a development/test scenario, you can explore Aurora Serverless clusters\.

  Your production clusters might also need to handle high volumes of incoming connections\.
-To learn those techniques, see the AWS whitepaper [Aurora MySQL Database Administrator’s Handbook – Connection Management](https://d1.awsstatic.com/whitepapers/RDS/amazon-aurora-mysql-database-administrator-handbook.pdf)\.
+To learn those techniques, see the AWS whitepaper [Aurora MySQL Database Administrator's Handbook – Connection Management](https://d1.awsstatic.com/whitepapers/RDS/amazon-aurora-mysql-database-administrator-handbook.pdf)\.

  If, after the proof of concept, you decide that your use case is not suited for Aurora, consider these other AWS services:
 +  For purely analytic use cases, workloads benefit from a columnar storage format and other features more suitable to OLAP workloads\.
 AWS services that address such use cases include the following: